-These experiments allow us to make stronger claims about BERT's encoding of number information.
-First, the fact that our interventions have a direct impact on BERT's behavioral output confirms that the encoding we erase actually bears number information \emph{as used by the model when making predictions}.
-Second, the observation from \cref{fig:cosine-distance-matrices}---that number information could be encoded orthogonally for nouns and verbs---is confirmed from a usage-based perspective.
-Indeed, using amnesic probes trained on nouns has no impact when applied to masked verbs, and amnesic probes trained on verbs have no impact when applied to nouns.
-These fine-grained differences in encoding may affect larger-scale probing studies if one's goal is to understand the inner functioning of a model.
-Together, these results invite us to employ diagnostic probes more carefully, as the encoding found may not be actually used by the model.
+These experiments further allow us to make stronger claims about BERT's encoding and transfer of number information.
+First, the fact that our interventions have a direct impact on BERT's behavioral output confirms that the encoding we erase actually bears number information \emph{as used by the model during inference}.
+Second, the observation from \cref{sec:cross-class}---that number information could be encoded orthogonally for nouns and verbs---is confirmed from a usage-based perspective.
+Indeed, using amnesic probes trained on nouns has no impact when applied on masked verbs, and amnesic probes trained on verbs have no impact when applied on the nouns.
+These fine-grained differences in encoding may affect larger scale probing studies if one's goal is to understand the inner functioning of a model.
+Together, these results invite us to employ diagnostic classifiers more carefully, as the information found may not be used by the model.